-Orbit (v)LEO MEO GEO Typical orbit height (km) 160 - 1400 10000 - 20000 35786 Path loss at 17.7 GHz (dB) 161 - 180 197 - 203 208 Number of satellites for global coverage 40 - 200 10 - 30 3 Orbital period (h) 1.5 - 2 6 - 12 24 Pass time (min) 6 - 22 130 - 300 - 1-way latency, Zenith (ms) 0.5 - 5 33 - 67 119 providers.
-Major parts of the planned small satellite missions globally consider communications, also using very small platforms such as CubeSats.
-In addition to providing coverage for remote areas, it is also required that the space segment is able to support low-latency services and that is only possible from lower orbits.
-Satellites in the future system can be tailored on-the-fly with on-board processing capabilities.
-For example, space-hardened software-defined radios can enable on-board waveform-specific processing which can be upgraded during the satellite lifetime [28].
+Small satellite R&D efforts are growing rapidly with new players that focus on non-geostationary (NGSO) orbits and integrate products and services of different technology providers.
+The majority of planned small satellite missions around the world consider communications and the use of very small platforms such as CubeSats.
+In addition to providing coverage for remote areas, the space segment is required to be able to support low-latency services, and that is only possible with lower orbits.
+Satellites in a future system can be tailored on-the-fly with on-board processing capabilities.
+For example, space-hardened software-defined radios can enable on-board waveform-specific processing that can be upgraded during a satellite's lifetime [28].
+While improving technical capabilities, it is also essential to be able to use radio resources very efficiently, which may mean narrow antenna beams and dynamic spectrum sharing.

-The main orbits are depicted in Figure 5 showing footprints and the distance from the orbit to Earth.
-A comparison summary is given in TABLE II.
+The main orbits are depicted in Figure 5, showing footprints and the distance from the orbit to Earth.
+A comparison summary is given in TABLE IV.
 The number of satellites is related to coverage of the entire globe.
 However, more satellites might be needed to fulfill capacity requirements.
-Orbital period can be calculated with Kepler's third law in seconds as [9]
+The orbital period can be calculated with Kepler's third law in seconds as [9]

-$$T = 2\pi \sqrt{(R_e + h)^3} / \mu \tag{1}$$
+$$T = 2\pi \sqrt{(R{\rm e} + h)^3}/\mu,\tag{1}$$

-where $\mu=398600.5~{\rm km^3/s^2}$ is the Earth's geocentric gravitational constant, $R{\rm e}\approx 6378~{\rm km}$ is the Earth radius, and h is the orbit height defining the distance between the ground station and the satellite.
+where $\mu = 398600.5 \text{ km}^3/\text{s}^2$ is the Earth's geocentric gravitational constant, $R_e \approx 6378$ km is the Earth's radius, and h is the orbit height defining the distance between the ground station and the satellite.
 Pass time or possible connection time from a specific location on the ground to a passing satellite from horizon to horizon is then

-$$T{\rm p} = \frac{T}{\pi} \arccos\left(\frac{R{\rm e}}{R{\rm e} + h}\right).$$ (2)
+$$T{\rm p} = \frac{T}{\pi} \arccos\left(\frac{R{\rm e}}{R{\rm e}+h}\right). \tag{2}$$

-The pass time also defines the maximum handover time from a satellite to another.
+The pass time also defines the maximum handover time from one satellite to another.
 Usually, the time is somewhat less than that since a safety margin is needed to guarantee connectivity.

-D. Development Paths
+D. DEVELOPMENT PATHS

-When we look specifically from the SatCom point of view, the following development paths can be seen when we move towards 6G [1], [13], [34].
+When we look specifically from the SatCom point of view, the following development paths can be seen when we move towards 6G [1], [13], [34], [68].

-- 1) The networks will become multi-layered ones; the role of small satellites at LEO orbits are essential. - 2) The on-board computer (OBC), the brain of the satellite, is evolving and its processing power increasing.
+- 1) The networks will become multi-layered.
+The role of small satellites in LEO orbits is essential. - The on-board computer (OBC), the brain of the 2) satellite, is evolving and its processing power increasing.
 This allows for the softwarization of the payload, which brings flexibility to the system and renders possible the dynamic adaptation of beams, power and frequency allocations, as well as reconfigurability of the payload itself.
 Reconfigurability improves the longevity and sustainability of the satellites.
-On the software side, isolation using partitioning, virtualization, or containers, can prevent the on-board data processing to interfere with the basic operations of the satellite. - 3) From the spectrum point of view, millimeter wave and terahertz technologies and optical links allow very high rate data links, and spectrum sharing techniques are used to reduce interference in the future. - Reconfigurable phase array antennas and multi-beam architectures are used to reduce power consumption and to improve spectrum efficiency. - 5) End-to-end cybersecurity is to be taken into account early in the design phase (security-by-design) to cover all interfaces, handovers, and the whole platform.
+On the software side, isolation using partitioning, virtualization, or containers can prevent the on-board data processing from interfering with the basic operations of the satellite. - 3) From the spectrum point of view, millimeter wave and terahertz technologies and optical links allow very high-rate data links, and spectrum sharing techniques will be used to reduce interference in the future. - 4) Reconfigurable phased array antennas and multibeam architectures are used to reduce power consumption and improve spectrum efficiency.

+End-to-end cybersecurity is to be taken into account early in the design phase (security-by-design) to cover all interfaces, handovers, and the whole platform.
 Quantum technologies including post-quantum cryptography will be used for secure connectivity.